 Do Not Plant Aloe Vera in Peat Soil

-Aloe vera requires the soil to dry out between bouts of watering to recreate the natural cycle of moisture in their natural environment to keep the plant healthy and prevent root rot.
+We know that Aloe vera requires the soil to dry out between bouts of watering to recreate the natural cycle of moisture in their natural environment, to keep the plant healthy, and to prevent root rot.

-However when peat soil dries out completely it bakes hard and becomes hydrophobic (repels water) which causes water to run off the surface of the soil and down the side of your pot and out the drainage holes without reach the aloe vera’s roots.
+However, when peat soil dries out completely, it bakes hard and becomes hydrophobic (repels water), which causes water to run off the surface of the soil and down the side of your pot and out the drainage holes without reaching the aloe vera’s roots.

-Succulent and cacti soil, however maintains a porous, open structure even when it has dried out completely thanks to the large particle size of the soil mix.
+Our succulent and cacti soil, however, maintains a porous, open structure even when it has dried out completely, thanks to the large particle size of the soil mix.
 This allows the water to reach the roots and ensures the aloe vera stays hydrated with thick plump leaves.

 The most important factors for keeping aloe vera healthy and free of root rot are: